Skip to content

 Intro

 Liam Markey.
-Postgraduate researcher at the University of Liverpool and the British Library.
+Associate researcher at the University of Liverpool.
 Interested in the First World War, 20th Century Britain, Militarism, and Museums.

 Currently digitising my great-grandfather’s First World War diary.
 Follow this link for an interactive map showing locations relating to his time serving in the Cheshire Regiment: